About Botox®

 Botulism – Isn’t that dangerous?

-Over 30 years ago, a scientist started using absolutely tiny doses to treat muscles that had tensed up permanently when they weren’t supposed to.
-Twenty years ago, the first medical use of Botulinum Toxin was approved, and it’s now been approved in the UK for the medical treatment of several conditions (getting rid of wrinkles isn’t a medical treatment!).
+Over 40 years ago, researchers began using minute doses to treat muscles that were permanently over-contracting.
+Around 20 years ago, the first medical application of Botulinum Toxin received approval, and it has since been licensed in the UK for the treatment of several medical conditions (reducing wrinkles does not count as a medical use!).

 What does it treat?

-Most medical uses for Botulinum Toxin are for muscle spasm.
-They include cerebral palsy in children and uncontrolled spasm of the eyelid muscles (blepharospasm).
-Other important ones for adults are:
+Most medical uses of Botulinum Toxin relate to muscle overactivity.
+These include conditions such as cerebral palsy in children and uncontrolled blinking (blepharospasm).
+Other key uses in adults include:

-• Cervical Dystonia – This spasm of the neck muscles affects over 40,000 people the the UK.
-It turns your neck to one side and makes it hard for you to hold your head in a normal position.
-Botulinum Toxin injections are effective at relieving the spasm, helping apprearance, easing pain and making day-to-day activities much easier.
+Cervical Dystonia – This painful spasm of the neck muscles affects more than 40,000 people in the UK.
+It twists the head to one side and makes normal posture difficult.
+Botulinum Toxin injections can ease the spasm, improve appearance, reduce pain, and make everyday activities more manageable.

-• Chronic Migraine – This is the most recently approved use for Botulinum Toxin.
-However it’s only given for people who suffer with migraine on at least half of days, and then only if several other treatments have failed.
+Chronic Migraine – This is the most recently approved medical use.
+It is reserved for people who experience migraine on at least half of the days in a month and only after several other treatments have failed.

-• Excess Sweating – This may not sound serious, but it can be very distressing.
-Botulinum Toxin is one of several treatments.
+Excessive Sweating (Hyperhidrosis) – Although it may sound minor, it can be extremely distressing.
+Botulinum Toxin is one of several effective treatment options.

 Is it for me?

-It isn’t for everyone and needs to be given by a doctor who is trained in the field.
-Talk to your GP if you happen to have one of these conditions.
+Botulinum Toxin isn’t suitable for everyone and must be administered by a doctor who is properly trained in the field.
+If you think you may benefit from treatment, speak to your GP for further guidance.